CitiesSkylinesMods/DocumentationWiki/Writerside/topics/boost-filesystem-path.md

 ## Was it Fixed?

 If not, you'll have to hunt the internet for answers.
-One extreme option would be a complete reinstall of your operating system.
+One extreme option would be a complete re-installation of your operating system.

 Other issues?
 See: [](Troubleshooting.md)